Psianturi/ft-claiming-service/README.md

 ## Prerequisites

 -   Node.js 18+
--   A NEAR account with credentials stored locally in `~/.near-credentials/`.
+-   A NEAR account with credentials stored locally in `~/.near-credentials/` (for testnet).
--   An already-deployed FT smart contract.
+-   An already-deployed FT smart contract (for testnet).

 ## Installation